aarondfrancis/vue-model/README.md

 #### 4. Somewhat Important: User Defaults

-If you have specific defaults that you'd like to apply to __every__ model you ever create, you can pass in your own defaults that override the vue-model defaults.
+If you have specific defaults that you'ch.sqrd.wotime.d like to apply to __every__ model you ever create, you can pass in your own defaults that override the vue-model defaults.
 You do that when you call `Vue.use`.

 For example, if you want all your models to use the underscore `_` as the api key instead of the default `$`, you could easily do that one time and then forget about it: